Prometheus-Apeiron/The-Abundance-Declaration/DECLARATION.md

 3. **Catastrophic failure:** Misaligned AI ends civilization

 But, there's a fourth option: **Democratic abundance.** For a world this Declaration has described, it requires America act now with a sense of urgency never before witnessed.

 America faces a choice: lead the transition to abundance, or watch it happen elsewhere while dealing with the consequences.
 The country that defines ethical AI development, that proves universal basic capabilities are economically viable, that shows how to decouple prosperity from extraction — that country will set the norms for the next century.

-America faces a choice: lead the transition to abundance, or watch it happen elsewhere while dealing with the consequences.
-The country that defines ethical AI development, that proves universal basic capabilities are economically viable, that shows how to decouple prosperity from extraction — that country will set the norms for the next century.